Blog

 Mission continuity in contested comms: why every node has to be the system

 Most edge platforms treat disconnected operation as a fallback.
-EdgeLance treats it as an operating assumption: each node should remain useful when the network is degraded, intermittent, or denied.
+EdgeLance treats it as the baseline.
+Each node stays useful whether the network is degraded, intermittent, or denied entirely.